Section Navigation

 Is it needed?

-In 1983 the Society of the Sacred Mission made a request to Milton Keynes Development Corporation for a village meeting place.
+In 1983 the Society of the Sacred Mission made a request to Milton Keynes Development Corporation for a Willen village meeting place.
 The neighbouring St Antony’s Priory was developed from the old Willen Village vicarage and included amenities the church congregation could use.

 A request made in 1983 to Milton Keynes Development Corporation